ietf-rats-wg/draft-ietf-rats-reference-interaction-models/draft-ietf-rats-reference-interaction-models.md

      |                                                            |
 ~~~~

 The Attester boots up and thereby produces claims about its boot state and its operational state.
-Event Logs accompany the produced claims by providing an event trail of security-critical events of a system.
+Event Logs accompany the produced claims by providing an event trail of security-critical events in a system.
 Claims are produced by all attesting Environments of an Attester system.

 The Challenge/Response remote attestation procedure is initiated by the Verifier by sending a remote attestation request to the Attester.
 A request includes a Handle, a list of Authentication Secret IDs, and a Claim Selection.